 What you need to know about Canon’s beautiful creation:

 Another wonderful attempt by HP to sum up printing in a piece of tech.
-This printer has everything you could wish for the first place and it sure looks its part.
+This printer has everything for making cardstock printing easier for you.

 Also striking is the colored touch screen that offers ease of functionality because who likes the inclusion of touchscreen in 2020?

-The little screen controls all functions of the printer while also displaying all the essential details which we find it very useful for.
+The little screen controls all functions of the printer while also displaying all the essential details which we find very useful.

 What you need to know about HP Officejet Pro 8610:

-The brushed silver framing compliments the deep black body very well and there are no unnecessary bits to speak of.
+The brushed silver framing complements the deep black body very well, and there are no unnecessary bits to speak of.

 The first thing you notice is the little panel on the right side that contains all the controls for the device next to a digital display.
 While this layout does not necessarily excite, it is very handy once you start using them.

 It has plenty of connectivity options for your convenience.
-What it also boasts of is 9 large capacity individual ink cartridges with Epson’s popular pigment ink technology.
+What it also boasts of is nine large capacity individual ink cartridges with Epson’s popular pigment ink technology.